• Skip to primary navigation

 • Add the chocolate mixture to the egg mixture, whisking constantly as you pour it in

-• When the mixture is thick and syrupy, add the pecans and stir until they are all coated
+• When the mixture is thick and syrupy, add the chopped pecans and stir until they are all coated

 • Store leftovers in an airtight container in a cool place and eat within 3 days